sirjonasxx/G-Earth/macOs-Installation-guide.md

 **NOTE: Currently supported browsers: ONLY Firefox and Chromium**

+**NOTE 2: AIR is currently not supported for Mac.
+The unity version works, and doesn't require the steps below to get it to work**

 In order to run G-Earth on macOs, you'll need to sign G-Mem (our memory searcher).
 This wiki page will cover that process.

 First we'll create a certificate in order to sign it: